menu

 Dolores is a decidedly white-collar town, with fully 94.50% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Dolores is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Dolores who work in law enforcement and fire fighting (34.16%), sales jobs (15.18%), and office and administrative support (10.06%).

-A relatively large number of people in Dolores telecommute to their jobs.
-Overall, about 11.62% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.62% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Dolores has relatively fewer families with younger children, and/or college students.
 Combined, this makes Dolores a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.